myricoi/stack-overflow-heroku/README.md

 j) Users can search for questions on the platform
 j) Users can view questions with the most answers.

-This project is in progress and this documentation will be updated periodically.
  The development notes and stories can be accessed using the link https://www.pivotaltracker.com/n/projects/2189407